"Unknown or Disabled User!" when authenticating in web mail using Windows Authentication.

 CAUSE

-The ASPNET account does not have the local machine policy to "Act as part of the operating system".
+The ASPNET Windows account or the Windows account the services are running under does not have the local machine policy to "Act as part of the operating system".

 RESOLUTION